danielmascena/calque/README.md

 # CalqueJS 📑
+*No dependencies, frameworks, or transpilation needed* \o/ [#usetheplatform](https://webplatform.github.io/)

 ![downloads-badge](https://flat.badgen.net/npm/dt/calque)
 ![version-badge](https://flat.badgen.net/npm/v/calque)
 ![license-badge](https://flat.badgen.net/npm/license/calque)

-Calque is a tiny helper library (_only ~7KB_) for the native web platform, aimed to help building interfaces easily.
+Calque is a tiny helper library (_only ~7KB_) for the native web platform, aimed to help to build interfaces easily.
 The goal is to offer a declarative way to code UI components by writing bits of HTML, rather the traditional client-side scripting, and also providing a simple layer as Virtual DOM to update the view 🖼️ changes.
+This approach suits to aid as an add-on for reusable [Web Components](https://www.webcomponents.org/) 🖤💙💛, more specifically the **Custom Elements** 😍.
+Custom Elements are awesome, they play a key role at [micro frontends](https://micro-frontends.org) because they are our present and future.

 It is all based on Web Standards, 💪powered by [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) language, [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) & [browser](https://developer.mozilla.org/en-US/docs/Web/API/Window) APIs.
 The library calques, or transcript, the HTML-like template inner data into respective properties on the target [ELEMENT_NODE](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) type object.
-This approach suits to aid as an add-on for reusable [Web Components](https://www.webcomponents.org/). *No dependencies, frameworks, or transpilation needed* \o/ #usetheplatform
+Just for curiosity, 🤔 _In linguistics, a [calque](https://en.wikipedia.org/wiki/Calque) /kælk/ or loan-translation is a borrowing of a compound word from another language where each component is translated into native words and then joined together_.
+This definition sums up the idea behind Calque, it intends to maximize the readability using the web markup _lingua franca_, at the same time, it enhances the component by bootstrapping his content and avoids some mandatory JS-DOM boilerplate codes.

 ## Install via: